GGGP-Test/supplier-intelligence-platform-v10/docs/BUNDLE_2_DATA_INTELLIGENCE_V2.md

 ├─ Freight constraints: Do they have 3PL relationships?
 Warehouses in multiple states?
 ├─ Portfolio preference: Whale hunters / Flow-focused / 70/30 Rule (our recommendation)
 ├─ Close rate context: How do they close?
+(Sample-driven = Tom's edge) ├─ What's the value proposition against other suppliers?
+(Generic OR non-generic = Store for AI action suggestions for each buyer card) + follow-up question if too generic given...
+The follow-up question style: Between these two hypothetical buyers which one will you close faster, if X was true (OR if they wanted X now)?...
+X being a critical demand or bottleneck that the Onboarding AI figures out that the supplier business will have as a result of their business nature, and the generic answer he provided to the previous question, to determine where their generic answer becomes clear (Weakens or strengthens the business, doesn't matter, just need to be not generic)
-(Sample-driven = Tom's edge) └─ Decision-maker contact: CEO, VP Sales, Owner (extracted from domain)
+└─ Decision-maker contact: CEO, VP Sales, Owner (extracted from domain)
 ```